artze/code_journal/journal/posts/Bash_Special_Variables.md

 # loop is printed 2 times, proof that there are a total of 2 args
 ```

-When `$@` is wrapped in double-quotes, the space in "john smith" is preserved; otherwise, the *all* spaces will serve as delimeter between arguments.
+When `$@` is wrapped in double-quotes, the space in "john smith" is preserved; otherwise, *all* spaces will serve as delimeter between arguments.

 <PostDate />
 <PageTags />